-AstraZenica to invest £120 million in new manufacturing facility to produce Zoladex in Macclesfield…
+AstraZeneca to invest £120 million in the new manufacturing facility to produce Zoladex in Macclesfield…

-AstraZenica is a global pharmaceutical company with a major UK presence.
-Having a global science led biopharmaceutical business and innovative medicines used by millions of patients worldwide.
+AstraZeneca is a global pharmaceutical company with a major UK presence.
+Having a global science-led biopharmaceutical business and innovative medicines used by millions of patients worldwide.

-Zoladex is one of AstraZeneca’s leading cancer drug, supplied to patients across the globe and has been manufactured at AstraZeneca’s Macclesfield plant for over 25 years, this facility is AstraZenica’s second largest manufacturing site, with over 1800 members of staff processing and distributing medicines to 130 global markets.
+Zoladex is one of AstraZeneca’s leading cancer drugs, supplied to patients across the globe and has been manufactured at AstraZeneca’s Macclesfield plant for over 25 years, this facility is AstraZeneca’s second-largest manufacturing site, with over 1800 members of staff processing and distributing medicines to 130 global markets.

 The building of the new facility began in 2013 and completed in February 2016.

-PBSC who are a leading manufacturer of clean room, high containment and material decontamination products around the world provided the expertise and solutions allowing AstraZenica to continue sterile medicine production.
+PBSC who are a leading manufacturer of cleanroom, high containment and material decontamination products around the world provided the expertise and solutions allowing AstraZeneca to continue sterile medicine production.

 - Vision Panels